Trade Nation Review

 Overall, the Trade Nation app scores highly for ease-of-use but lacks some of the advanced features that are typically found in the best trading apps.

-Apps overview: The Trade Nation mobile app is available directly from the Google Play and Apple App Store for Android and iOS devices, respectively.
-MetaTrader is available but not promoted as the primary platform option.
+Apps overview: The Trade Nation mobile app is available directly from the Google Play and Apple App Store for Android and iOS devices, respectively, and MetaTrader 4 (MT4) is also available to Trade Nation clients.

-Ease of use: The Trade Nation mobile app is just as easy to use as its web counterpart, and features the same functionality, such as its Smart News section with headlines and curated tweets — all helping Trade Nation earn a Best in Class rating for Ease of Use for 2022.
+Ease of use: The Trade Nation mobile app is just as easy to use as its web counterpart, and features the same functionality and unique features — such as its news, daily report, and integrated Signals from Acuity — that helped Trade Nation earn a Best in Class rating for Ease of Use in 2025.

 Charting: Charting in the Trade Nation mobile app is powered by ChartIQ, and features over 90 indicators and dozens of drawing tools.